-Non-Campus: Eastern New Mexico Medical Center Medical Office Building 2 located at 350 West Country Club Road, Roswell, New Mexico is not owned by Burrell, but it is leased in a timeshare agreement for exclusive use.
+Non-Campus: Eastern New Mexico Medical Center Medical Office Building 2 located at 350 West Country Club Road, Roswell, New Mexico is not owned by Burrell; it is leased in a timeshare agreement for exclusive use.

-Non-Campus: Taos Getaway, LLC located at 304 Montoya Lane and 226 Kit Carson Rd in Taos, New Mexico is not owned by Burrell; both units are student housing locations for students at clinical rotations in Taos, New Mexico.
+Non-Campus: Taos Getaway, LLC located at 226 Kit Carson Rd in Taos, New Mexico is not owned by Burrell; it is a student housing option for students while at their clinical rotations in in Taos, New Mexico.

-Non-Campus: Stella Blue/Sunrise at the Dome located at 309 State Highway 150 in El Prado, New Mexico is not owned by Burrell.
-The apartment is used for students while at their clinical rotation in El Prado, New Mexico.
+Non-Campus: Taos Getaway, LLC located at 8 Cresta de la Luna in El Prado, New Mexico is not owned by Burrell; it is a student housing option for students while at their clinical rotations in El Prado, New Mexico.

-Non-Campus: Dream Manor Inn located at 1 Dream Manor Dr. in Globe, Arizona is a student housing option for students while at clinical rotations in Globe, Arizona.
+Non-Campus: Pinal Mountain Country Inn located at 1244 South Jesse Hayes Road in Globe, Arizona is not owned by Burrell; it is a student housing option for students while at their clinical rotations in Globe, Arizona.